 All traffic is carried equally on a "best efforts" basis.

-Certain ports and protocols are blocked for the purpose of stopping the spread of viruses.
+Packet flows are identified as bulk and interactive based on their behavior.
+Bulk flows may be throttled to improve the performance of interactive flows.
+Specific ports and protocols may be blocked for the purpose of stopping the spread of viruses and malware.
 Presently, TCP and UDP on ports 135-139 and port 445 are blocked.
-Port and protocol combinations may be added or removed from time to time as virus threats come and go.
+Ports and protocols blocked may change from time to time as threats come and go.

 Device Attachment Rules: